indianakernick/Chat/docs/task_list.md

 - [ ] Markdown message formatting
     - The most bare-minimum subset of markdown.
     - Bold, italic, inline-code, link.
 That's it.

+## Possible simplifications

+Things like will probably make things easier for myself in some way.
+This often means sacrificing a feature or two.
+A real app wouldn't make these sacrifices.
+These are sort of the opposite of _maybe features_.
+They make things easier for me while taking something away from the user.

+- [ ] Users can only connect to a group once
+    - A user couldn't have multiple tabs open with the same group in them.
+- [ ] Users can only connect to any group once
+    - A user couldn't have multiple tabs open with different groups in them.
+    - This would result in there being a one-to-one relationship between connections and users so the `UserID` could be merged with the `ConnID`.
+- [ ] Messages by a user are anonymized when they leave a group